 Razor clam recipes

 There are numerous recipes for cooking razor clams.
 Below are a few of the more popular ones for your enjoyment.
 Please note that you should properly clean all clams (remove and discard all of the gut material) before cooking.
+For more recipes submitted by Washington razor clam diggers, download our razor clam recipes publication.

 Dan's low-fat Razor Clam Chowder